 - No damages will be covered for any circumstances.

-- If the insurance company issues that Trampoline is covered, any damages that happen while using the trampoline will be taken care of by the insurance company.
+- If the insurance company issues that the trampoline is covered, any damages that happen while using the trampoline will be taken care of by the insurance company.

 It also includes any damages to the Trampoline itself, perhaps if it gets torn, etc

 Nevertheless, if your insurance company says your Trampoline is only covered under certain circumstances.
-It means all damages that occurred while using Trampoline won’t be covered.
+It means any other damages that occurred while using Trampoline won’t be covered.

 However, if your insurance company excludes Trampoline, it means any damages that occur while using Trampoline will have to be covered by you.